 Sometimes it can be the simplest of tools that can make all the difference

-We recently asked our staff and clients to tell us about the products which have helped those they care for to live happily and independently at home.
+We recently asked our companion carers and clients to tell us about the products which have helped those in need of care to live happily and independently at home.
 Here we detail their top 8 and why we’ve chosen them.

 1. The Grabber Stick

 To some this may seem like an obvious item to make the list – but we are continually surprised by the number of families who are not aware of the concept.
-With a police rated outdoor keysafe, the keys for your loved one’s property can be safely stored and accessed by anyone with the code for the safe.
+With a police rated outdoor key safe, the keys to your loved one’s property can be safely stored and accessed by anyone with the safe’s code.
 They are easy to install and very discreet.

-An outdoor keysafe avoids the risk and cost of making multiple key copies and removes the burden of remembering to take them with you.
+An outdoor key safe avoids the risk and cost of making multiple key copies.
+It also removes the burden of remembering to take them with you.
 Now you can access your loved one’s home whenever you need to, allowing everyone to feel safe and secure.
-Keysafes cost around £60 – there are cheaper ones on the market but the police rated ones are the most secure.
+Key safes cost around £60 – there are cheaper ones on the market but the police rated ones are the most secure.